-- At 1800 UTC on May 1, the exam will be posted on http://copyx.org/logistics/evaluation-examination/. - Between 1800 and 1805 UTC on May 1, each student in the CopyrightX online sections will receive an email containing a link to the exam.
+- At 2200 UTC on April 30, the exam will be posted on http://copyx.org/sections. - Between 2200 and 2205 UTC on April 30, each student in the CopyrightX online sections will receive an email containing a link to the exam.
 That email will also contain a link to a unique instance of an online text editor (a "pad") that the student will use to submit her responses.
 Each link is unique to its recipient; thus, students must not share the links they receive. - The pads that students must use to submit their answers are similar to the "Google Docs" software.
 Students will be able to enter, edit, and format text within their pads.
-The pads automatically save their contents frequently (every few seconds). - By default, new text that you enter will appear highlighted.
-You can turn off the highlighting feature by clicking this button at the top of the pad: 2. - Students must enter their responses into their pads before 1800 UTC on May 5.
-(Please note that there is no "submit" button and that you will not receive an automated confirmation of the submission of your exam.
+The pads automatically save their contents frequently (every few seconds). - By default, new text will appear highlighted.
+The highlighting feature can be turned off by clicking this button at the top of the pad: - Students must enter their responses into their pads before 2200 UTC on May 4.
+(Please note that there is no "submit" button, and you will not receive an automated confirmation of the submission of your exam.
 Rest assured that any text that you enter into your pad will be automatically saved and delivered to the course team.
-However, you should not close the browser window in which your pad is open immediately after entering your text.) - At 1800 UTC on May 5, the pads will stop saving changes to their contents.
+However, you should not close the browser window in which your pad is open immediately after entering your text.) - At 2200 UTC on May 4, the pads will stop saving changes to their contents.
 (A pad open in a webpage at that time will display an error message that says, "trying to re-connect."
-After approximately thirty seconds, the pad will display a notice that says that the pad has been disconnected.
+After approximately thirty seconds, the pad will display a notice indicating that the pad has been disconnected.
 Refreshing the page will result in the display of a message that says that the pad is no longer accessible because the exam window has closed.
-Anyone who clicks on the link to a pad after 1800 UTC on May 5 will be taken to a page with the same message.)
+Anyone who clicks on the link to a pad after 2200 UTC on May 4 will be taken to a page with the same message.)